 1.2 Procedures for preparing tender notice:

-1.2.1 Obtain tender number, opening time and date from the Tendering Clerk at Financial and Administrative Services, the Principal's Office at Sir Wilfred Grenfell College, the purchasing office at the Faculty of Medicine, the Tendering Section at Facilities Management, or the purchasing section at the Marine Institute.
+1.2.1 Obtain tender number, opening time and date from the Tendering Clerk at the Department of Financial and Administrative Services, the Office of the Associate Vice-President (Administration and Finance) Grenfell Campus, the purchasing office at the Faculty of Medicine, the Tendering Section at Facilities Management, or the purchasing section at the Marine Institute.
 Tenders normally close a minimum of fifteen (15) calendar days after they are posted.

 1.2.2 Tender Notice should include: